snoyberg/snoyman.com/content/blog/haskell-base-proposal-2.md

 ## Other packages

 I've reached out to some authors of other packages to get their input on this proposal.
 I've received some, and incorporated some of that here.
-For example, both Alexey Kuleshevich and Alexey Lelechenko proposed using `primitive` as the new home for the shared data types.
+For example, both Alexey Kuleshevich and Alexey Khudyakov proposed using `primitive` as the new home for the shared data types.
 Others have expressed that they'd rather first see a concrete proposal.
 We'll see if there is further collaboration possible in the future.

 ## Process level comments